Mortgage Payment Calculator

 An amortization schedule is the life of the mortgage.
 This is the total time it takes to fully pay off the principal and interest on the borrowed amount.
 Amortizations are up to 25 years on mortgages with down payments of less than 20%, while mortgages with down payments of more than 20% can typically go up to 30 years or more, depending on your choice of mortgage solution and lender.

 Amortization schedules will help you see your progress toward becoming mortgage-free.
-You can see what portion of each mortgage payment goes toward the principal and interest at any point during the period.
+At any point during the amortization period, you can see what portion of each mortgage payment goes toward the principal and interest.
 Once you reach the half-life of your mortgage, you’ll notice that a higher proportion of your payment goes to your principal.

 How does my income impact my mortgage payment?

-Your income is one of the key factors that will help lenders determine how much they are willing to lend to you for a mortgage.
-Lenders do this using something called debt service ratios, which show them if you have the capacity to take on more debt and repay the mortgage.
+Your income is one key factor that lenders use to determine how much they are willing to lend you for a mortgage.
+Lenders do this using debt service ratios, which show them whether you have the capacity to take on the debt and repay the mortgage.

 The gross debt service ratio (GDS) is the amount of your pre-tax income that would be spent on household debts.
 They will look at the mortgage payment, property taxes, heating, and 50% of condo or maintenance fees (if applicable).
 Typically, the maximum allowable GDS ratio is 32% for uninsured mortgages and 39% for insured mortgages.